noaione/yuusha-shoukan-ln/sources/v04/chapter2.md

 thank you from the bottom of my heart.
 Especially for letting me meet Chronois-san, I can’t thank you enough.]

-[I don’t know what to say about that one but....
+[I don’t know what to say about that one but...
 I’m glad if I’m able to help Lilia-san, even if it’s just by accident.]

 [...Really, thank you very much.
 That’s why, even if it’s just this much, please